GreyTheCoder/VEE-Voice-Eye-Expression-/README.md

 Start the application: npm start

-Access the app at http://localhost:3000

-🧠 Key Learnings
+Visit http://localhost:3000 to start a call.

+🧠 Technical Challenges & Learning
+Network Traversal: Solved issues with users connecting from different networks by implementing ICE candidate exchange logic.

-Socket Management: Learned how to handle real-time events and maintain stable connections between the user and the AI.
+Media Stream Management: Learned how to dynamically add and remove "tracks" from a stream to handle muting and screen-sharing transitions smoothly.

-Data Security: Focused on protecting user data using industry-standard hashing (Bcrypt) and secure environment variables for API keys.

-UX Optimization: Balanced the speed of AI streaming with a clean, responsive interface using Material UI.
+Synchronous State: Managed complex React state to ensure the UI updates instantly when a peer joins or leaves a room.

 👤 Author
 Gaurav Singh

 GitHub: @GreyTheCoder

-Role: Full Stack Developer